dskyshr/dynamicsd/README.md

 # Note

-I don't test environments under Linux and Mac.
+I did not test environments under Linux and Mac.

+If you choose "New" at "CSV Writing Mode", existing CSV file will be overwrited.

 # Author